 ILHR 60.37 Hazardous areas.
-Hazardous areas, including boiler or fur- FP nace rooms, fuel storage, maintenance shops, woodworking shops, painting areas, and laundries having gas- or oil-fired units with a maximum aggregate input of 37,000 Btu or more, shall be separated from other parts of the building by construction having not less than a one-hour fireresistive rating.
-All openings shall be protected by 3⁄4-hour self-closing doors in buildings of 3 stories or less in height.
-Enclosures shall have a 2hour fire-resistive rating with 11⁄2-hour "B" label doors in buildings more than 3 stories in height.
-If the hazard is severe, automatic sprinklers shall be provided in addition to the fire-resistive enclosure when deemed necessary by the department.
+(1) GENERAL.
+Except as provided in sub.
+(2), hazardous areas, including boiler or furnace rooms, fuel storage, maintenance shops, woodworking shops, painting areas, and laundries having gas- or oil-fired units with a maximum aggregate input of 37,000 Btu or more, shall be separated from other parts of the building by construction having not less than a one-hour fire-resistive rating.
+All openings shall be protected by %-hour self-closing doors in buildings of 3 stories or less in height.
+Enclosures shall have a 2-hour fire-resistive rating with 1%-hour "B" label doors in buildings more than 3 stories in height.